sungsoo-ahn/2025/_posts/2025-11-22-perpetual-text.md

 But what about the *ability to produce long outputs*?
 We’ve improved language models with the freedom to listen and understand, but we have yet to *provide them the ability to respond with outputs with equal and/or longer lengths*.

 We define a large language model’s ability to respond to a prompt as **perpetuity**.
 In technical terms, perpetuity is the ability of a model to continue generating new tokens.
-I The current token generation process is sometimes misleading by the nonsensical nature of “\n \n \n” data.
+The current token generation process is sometimes misleading by the nonsensical nature of “\n \n \n” data.
 We found this led to the generation of a halt <EOS> token, which stops output generation.

 To combat decreasing entropy leading to the generation of the EOS token, we propose a new method: **Perpetual Text Generation using Dynamic Temperature Adjustment**.
 By dynamically increasing temperature, we provide the model with an opportunity to produce alternative continuations – therefore prolonging output.